PreciselyData/Private-Spatial-APIs/docs/guides/aks/QuickStartAKS.md

 ![Fileshares connect from linux server info](images/file-shares-connect-string.png "Fileshares connect from linux  server info")

-Update the server and path in `fileshare-pv.yaml` if needed,
+In Cloud Shell, update the server and path in fileshare-pv.yaml if needed.

 **fileshare-pv.yaml**